verbal-autopsy-software/CrossVA/CrossVA/README.md

 **Description**

-CrossVA is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument (Revision 1.4.1 or 1.5.1) to be used as input for different coding algorithms.
-Currently supports user-supplied mappings, and provides unvalidated mapping definitions to transform to InterVA4, Tariff 2, and InSilicoVA.
-This package is made available by WHO, in collaboration with Swiss Tropical and Public Health Institute.
-Craig Hales from CDC reviewed and commented on earlier version of the mapping definitions.
+CrossVA is an R package for transforming verbal autopsy records into a format accepted by the InSilicoVA and InterVA5 R packages.
+Verbal autopsy records are expected to be collected using the WHO VA 2016 instrument (Revision 1.4.1 or 1.5.1) or the WHO VA 2014 instrument.
+This package is made available by WHO and the Bloomberg Data for Health Initiative.

 **Input**
-- CSV file containing submissions of the 2016 WHO VA questionnaire (Revision 1.4.1 or 1.5.1, exported from ODK Aggregate using ODK Briefcase)
+- CSV file containing submissions of the 2016 WHO VA questionnaire (Revision 1.4.1 or 1.5.1), exported from ODK Aggregate
-- A mapping files (tab-delimited text file).
-Minimal content: the first columns contains the names of all indicators needed by the coding algorithm (called "target indicators" here).
-The second column contains the mapping to each target indicators, as a valid R expression: expressions can be functions of zero or more variables of the WHO VA instrument, or any of the preceding target indicators.
-In addition to standard R functions, a small set of convenience functions which is provided in utils.R can be called to achieve the mapping.
-The release comes with currently two mapping files, one for interVA4, and one for tariff2).
+- CSV file containing submissions of the 2014 WHO VA questionnaire (2-15-10 with form id: va-who_2014_final10), exported from ODK Aggregate

 **Output**
-A CSV file intended for processing by a coding algorithm.
+A CSV file intended for processing by a coding algorithm (i.e., InSilicoVA or InterVA)

 **Status**

-- `odk2openVA` is actively supported, with additional functionality for the PHMRC questionnaire under developement.
+- `odk2openVA` is actively supported
-- `map_records` is still included, but not actively maintained (or debugged).
+- Future support for the WHO VA 2012 questionnaire and the PHMRC questionnaire will be available in a future release.

 **Testing**